SuperGirlKels

 Kelsy Medeiros (born May 20, 1995), known professionally as SuperGirlKels, is a Canadian professional Super Smash Bros. player.
-Medeiros began her competitive gaming career in 2014, and has competed in Super Smash Bros. for Wii U and Super Smash Bros.
+Medeiros's competitive gaming career spanned from 2014 until her retirement in 2023, during which she competed in Super Smash Bros. for Wii U and Super Smash Bros.
 Ultimate tournaments using the character Sonic the Hedgehog.

-Early life
+Biography

+Kelsy Medeiros was born on May 20, 1995.
 From a young age, Medeiros played video games like Sonic the Hedgehog and Super Smash Bros. with her family.
 When she was 16 years old, she decided to attend the Super Smash Bros. tournament Apex 2012 while her family was taking a vacation in New York.
 As she was too young to travel to tournaments, she spent the following three years training through the game's online multiplayer services.